nicolasmn/svg-icons/sass-svg-icon/README.md

 `svg-icon()` is a Sass function that helps with SVG icons as background-images.

 - Inlines SVG icons as URI
-- Allows passing styling to the icon
+- Allows passing styling to the icon using a generated style tag

 Here is a basic example:
 ```scss